aeternity/aepp-sdk-docs/README.md

 If the TTL of the query+response would exceed the oracle's remaining TTL then the query will not be sent.

-### Governance
-To come

 ###Contracts###
 Contracts are programs which live on the blockchain and allow users to formalise arrangements between them.
 Virtual machines running on nodes execute the contracts, for which the nodes receive fees.
-A contract will run when it receives an event from the outside world, which could be
+A contract will run when it receives an event from the outside world, which could be payment from a user, or some event from the outside world, delivered via an oracle.

-- Payment from a user
-- A result from an Oracle
-- ???

-The Æternity blockchain supports three different virtual machines:
+The Æternity blockchain supports three different virtual machines, which contracts run on:

 - the ethereum VM, modified to not support the KILL instruction, which has proved dangerous in practise.
 - FTWVM, a strongly typed virtual machine which is designed to work with the functional language Sophia, which supports strong type checking and rigorous proofs.